 5. Day Trip to Cape Point and The Cape of Good Hope

 I’m a day trip lover no matter what part of the world I’m in!
 One of the highlights of being in Cape Town is heading out of town a little bit to the famous Cape of Good Hope and Cape Point.
 Your first stop can be a boat trip out to Seal Island.
-I love boat rides and the seals were cute, but if I were to cut out one thing on this long day, it would be this excursion.
+I love boat rides and the seals were cute.
+If I were to cut out one thing on this long day, it would be this excursion.
 We ran into a lot of tourists and it was a bit overwhelming.
-A highlight just after this, however, was driving along Chapman’s Peak Drive which overlooks the water and provides breathtaking views as you make your way further and further south…
+A highlight just after this, however, was driving along Chapman’s Peak Drive which overlooks the water.
+You get breathtaking views as you make your way further and further south…

 You can coordinate a tour from your hotel.
 Bring cash to pay the entrance fees for the parks if you end up going on a private tour, however.